conan-io/docs/versioning/lockfiles/introduction.rst

 This will create a *pkgb_deps.lock* file in the *locks* folder.
 Note that we have passed the user and channel of the future package that we will create as ``--user=user --channel=testing``.

-Lets have a look to this lockfile:
+Let's have a look at the lockfile:

 .. code-block:: json